meetbryce/unify/docs/INTERNALS.md

 Therefore by default the interpreter runs loading jobs in the command process, but on a background thread.
 The command process waits by default and shows a progress bar while the lob job is running.
-The user can "push" the job to background in which case the command process simply stops waiting for the loading thread.
+The user can "push" the job to the background in which case the command process simply stops waiting for the loading thread.

 This works well, and allows the user to load multiple tables simultaneously.